 Instructor(s): K. Knorr Terms Offered: Spring

-Social networks are all around us.
 Our social ties and interpersonal connections both reflect and influence our preferences, attitudes, decisions, and relationships.
 This makes a relational perspective a core component of many sociological theories and social network analyses a powerful tool for social scientists.
-This class will provide students with an introduction to social networks analyses and theory.
-In this class, we will discuss how and why interpersonal networks differ from each other across different social contexts, how such networks have changed over time, and what this means in increasingly diverse societies (when can we expect networks to build bridges between groups and offer opportunities, and when can we instead expect them to exacerbate inequality and reinforce social divides)?
+This class will provide students with an introduction to social networks analyses and theory, overviewing tools for describing and analyzing personal and whole networks.
+Possible applications include discussions on how and why interpersonal networks differ from each other across different social contexts, how such networks have changed over time, and what this means in increasingly diverse societies: when can we expect networks to build bridges between groups and offer opportunities, and when can we instead expect them to exacerbate inequality and reinforce social divides?
 Alongside theoretical discussions, this class will also introduce students to quantitative social networks analyses using R. As a part of the methodological component of this course, we will analyze data on several kinds of example networks, with a focus on offline person-to-person connections (such as school friendships and confidant networks).
 At the completion of the course, students will apply the concepts covered in class to a final project.
-Prior coding experience is suggested but not required.
+Prior coding experience and introductory statistics course is recommended but not required.

-Prerequisite(s): Prior coding experience is suggested but not required
+Prerequisite(s): Prior coding experience and introductory statistics course is suggested but not required

 Equivalent Course(s): SOCI 30596